 - No new hardware necessary

-There are 5 tiers of Jive plans, but if you operate a large hotel, you’ll want to choose Tier 5, which is designed for 50-99 users and starts at $19.95/month.
+There are 3 tiers of GoToConnect plans, but if you operate a large hotel, you’ll want to choose the Premium plan as it offers service for unlimited users.

 - Easy set-up and onboarding

 - Unlimited auto-attendants, voicemail boxes, local & long distance calling